ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

 ### Send draft
 This sample shows how to send an existing draft to the recipients in the `recipient` and  `cc` fields.
 Here, you have to provide the **ID of the authorized user** and the **ID of the draft** existing in the account.
 Sending a draft gives similar return types as sending a message.
-It will return `MessageResponse` record if the operation is successful.
+It will return `Message` record if the operation is successful.
 Else return `error`.
 This is because, when the draft is sent, the draft is automatically deleted and a new message with an updated ID is created with the SENT system label.